 A key component of this Business Plan is the role of MBTs, particularly as they relate to feeder services and company formation for Phase 2A VOCs.
-In Phase 1, MBTs operating in direct competition with MyCiTi were offered the choice of either compensation for their licenses or the opportunity to form part of a MBT-based VOC for MyCiTi.
+In Phase 1, MBTs operating in direct competition with MyCiTi were offered the choice of either compensation for their licenses and exiting the industry, or the opportunity to use a portion of the compensation to purchase shares in a MBT-based VOC for MyCiTi.
 For Phase 2A, however, an entirely different model of company formation is proposed.